 A our heroin abuse hospital near Seattle, we take a holistic approach to care because we have a strong belief that addiction treatment is most successful when the entire person is treated.
 A heroin addiction will not only affect you physically, but emotionally, mentally, and spiritually.
 Our innovative programs are designed to provide you with comfort and education, as well as empower you to take an active approach in your recovery.

-Treatment for Heroin Addiction at Cascade Behavioral Health
+Treatment at Cascade Behavioral Health Hospital for heroin addiction

 At our treatment center for heroin addiction we work hard to provide every man and woman who comes to us with an addiction problem with optimized mental health treatment.
 Our substance abuse program provides each patient with stabilization, a variety of therapeutic methods, and a number of experiential programs designed to treat the whole person.
 Upon arrival at our rehab program you will first undergo a comprehensive medical and psychological assessment which will help our staff determine your treatment needs.
 The results of this assessment is what we will use to create your treatment plan.
 Some additional methods we use may include: